68kellyren/68kellyren.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I am Zhihui Ren.
+# Hi there, I am Zhihui Ren.

-I am currently a postdoctoral research fellow in the Department of Hydraulic Engineering, Tsinghua University, working with research group of Prof. Fuqiang Tian.
+I am currently a postdoctoral research fellow in the Department of Hydraulic Engineering, Tsinghua University, working with research group of Prof. <span style="color: blue; text-decoration: underline;">Fuqiang Tian</span>.
 My research focuses on flash floods early warning, disaster-triggering rainfall, and mountain hazard modeling.

-I obtain my Ph.D. in Geophysics in 2025 from Institute of Geographical Sciences and Natural Resources Research, Chinese Academy of Sciences, under the supervision of Prof. Yan-Fang Sang, where I worked on sub-daily precipitation analysis and probabilistic warning methods of flash floods.
+I obtain my Ph.D. in Geophysics in 2025 from Institute of Geographical Sciences and Natural Resources Research, Chinese Academy of Sciences, under the supervision of Prof. <span style="color: blue; text-decoration: underline;">Yan-Fang Sang</span>, where I worked on sub-daily precipitation analysis and probabilistic warning methods of flash floods.

 ### About This Site
 This website hosts my publications, talks, and a record of my academic activities.